Queeeenquel/Queeeenquel/README.md

 👋 Hi, I’m @Queeeenquel
-- 🌞 Where the sun always shines the
+- 🌞 Where the sun always shines
 - 👀 I’m interested in Web Development, UI/UX design, and Animation
 - 🌱 I’m currently learning JAVASCRIPT
 - 💞️ I’m looking to collaborate on helping to build projects (maybe startups)